waynechungvs/PSLab/README.md

 # Walkthrough

+### Definitions:
+* **Standalone Permission Set**
+A Standalone Permission Set is simply a Permission Set that is not grouped into a Permission Set Group.
+It can be assigned directly to a user on its own.

+* **Permission Set Group**
+A Permission Set Group bundles multiple Permission Sets into a single, assignable unit.

 Here’s how PS Lab works in action:
 1. **Explore the Permission Hierarchy**
    Open PSLab from the App Launcher.
 You’ll see an interactive tree of all Permission Set Groups and Permission Sets in your org.